mtravacio/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - STANDING: subject was standing
 - LAYING: sugjects was laying

 The original dataset contained coded variable names that were relabeled to made their names more descriptive.
 Features were normalized and bounded within [-1,1].
+"Accelerometer" indicates that the signal was captured with the smartphone accelerometer.
+The units used for the accelerations (total and body) were 'g's (gravity of earth -> 9.80665 m/seg2).
+"Body" acceleration signal was obtained by subtracting the gravity from the total acceleration.
+"Gyroscope" indicates that the signal was captured with the smartphone gyroscope; the gyroscope units are rad/seg.
+"Jerk" is the rate of change of acceleration and it would indicate a sudden movement of the subject.
+Some measurements are provied in a 3 axial model: -X, -Y, -Z.
 Variables are either the mean of the original values, expressed as "mean" or the standard deviation, expressed as "standardDeviation".
-Some measurements are provied in a 3 axial model: -X, -Y, -Z.
-"Jerk" is the rate of change of acceleration and it would indicate a sudden movement of the subject
-"Gyroscope" indicates that the signal was captured with the smartphone gyroscope; the gyroscope units are rad/seg.
-Similarly, "Accelerometer" indicates that the signal was captured with the smartphone accelerometer.
-The units used for the accelerations (total and body) were 'g's (gravity of earth -> 9.80665 m/seg2).

 #### 1- Time domain variables begin with "time":